ignaciojonas/docs/articles/server-platforms/rails/01-login.md

   pkgType: 'server'
 }) %>

 ### 1. Initialize Omniauth Auth0

 Create a file named `auth0.rb` under `config/initializers` with the following content:

 ${snippet(meta.snippets.setup)}

-> **NOTE**: this tutorial makes use of omniauth-auth0, a custom strategy for the OmniAuth authentication library.
+> **NOTE**: this tutorial makes use of omniauth-auth0, a custom OmniAuth strategy.
 To learn more about OmniAuth, [click here](https://github.com/intridea/omniauth#omniauth-standardized-multi-provider-authentication).

 ### 2. Add the Auth0 callback handler